On the Distributed Complexity of Large-Scale Graph Computations: Introduction

 We study fundamental graph problems in a message-passing distributed computing model and present almost tight bounds on the number of communication rounds needed to solve these problems.
 In the model, called the $k$-machine model~\cite{KlauckNPR15} (explained in detail in Section~\ref{sec:model}), the input graph (or more generally, any other type of data) is distributed across a group of $k$ machines that are pairwise interconnected via a communication network.
 The $k$ machines jointly perform computations on an arbitrary $n$-vertex input graph (where typically $n \gg k$) distributed among the machines.
 The communication is point-to-point via message passing.
 The goal is to minimize the {\em round complexity}, i.e., the number of \emph{communication rounds}, given some (bandwidth) constraint on the amount of data that each link of the network can deliver in one round.
-(As explained in Section~\ref{sec:model}, the communication cost is assumed to be the dominant cost -- which is typically the case in Big Data computations --- and hence the goal of minimizing the number of communication rounds.)
 We address a fundamental issue in distributed computing of large-scale data: What is the distributed (round) complexity of solving problems when each machine can see only {\em a portion of the input} and there is a {\em limited bandwidth} for communication?
 We would like to quantify the round complexity of solving problems as a function of the {\em size of the input} and the {\em number of machines} used in the computation. \onlyLong{In particular, we would like to quantify how the round complexity scales with the number of machines used: more precisely, does the number of rounds scale linearly (or even super-linearly) in $k$?
 And what is the best possible round complexity for various problems?}

-A main contribution of this paper is a technique that can be used to show non-trivial (almost tight) lower bounds on the distributed complexity (number of communication rounds) of large-scale data computations and show its applications to graph problems.
+A main contribution of this paper is a technique that can be used to show non-trivial lower bounds on the distributed complexity (number of communication rounds) of large-scale data computations, and its application to graph problems.

 \onlyShort{ }